D. Boral Capital Maintains NRx Pharmaceuticals (NRXP) Buy Recommendation

 What are Other Shareholders Doing?

-Anson Funds Management holds 1,605K shares representing 6.75% ownership of the company.
-In its prior filing, the firm reported owning 1,179K shares , representing an increase of 26.54%.
-The firm increased its portfolio allocation in NRXP by 71.27% over the last quarter.
+Anson Funds Management holds 2,025K shares representing 8.52% ownership of the company.
+In its prior filing, the firm reported owning 1,605K shares , representing an increase of 20.75%.
+The firm decreased its portfolio allocation in NRXP by 19.61% over the last quarter.

 AdvisorShares Investments holds 342K shares representing 1.44% ownership of the company.
 In its prior filing, the firm reported owning 264K shares , representing an increase of 22.90%.
 The firm increased its portfolio allocation in NRXP by 18.94% over the last quarter.